Paulo Silva (footballer): Club career

 Silva played in the Campeonato Mineiro with Cruzeiro in 1984, and later signed with Democrata Futebol Clube in 1987.
 He was awarded the Best Player Award in 1987, and was selected State All-Star Goalkeeper.
 In 1990, Silva went overseas to Canada to sign with the Scarborough Astros of the Canadian National Soccer League.
 During his tenure with the Astros he was awarded the CNSL Goalkeeper of the Year within three years from 1990, 1991, and 1993.
-In 1995, he helped Scarborough finish first in the League Cup standings, and reached the cup finals but lost the title to St. Catharines Wolves in a penalty shootout.
+In 1995, he helped Scarborough finish first in the League Cup standings and reached the cup finals but lost the title to St. Catharines Wolves in a penalty shootout.
 He was also selected to the CNSL All-Star team that faced Parma in 1995.

 He signed with league rivals Toronto Supra for the 1996 season.
-For the second consecutive season he was named to the CNSL All-Star team, and played against Toronto Italia which included Diego Maradona.
+For the second consecutive season, he was named to the CNSL All-Star team, and played against Toronto Italia, which included Diego Maradona.
 In 2001, he came out of retirement to play to newly expansion franchise the Brampton Hitmen of the Canadian Professional Soccer League.
 Silva would also make an appearance in 2003 with the North York Astros on September 10, 2003, in a match against Toronto Croatia.
+He re-signed with North York for the 2004 season.